Managing property patterns

 Creating a property pattern

-The following code sample creates a property pattern to be applied to user objects.
+The following code sample creates a property pattern that applies to user accounts.

 PowerShell